KaytenTechnology/android-sdk-1/README.md

 ### Account setup

-* Sign up for a [Beaconinside Account][dmp] to access the web and mobile dashboards to manage all beacons, geofences and proximity services.
+* Sign up for a [Proximity DMP Account][dmp] to access the web and mobile dashboards to manage all beacons, geofences and proximity services.

 * Add nearby beacons and/or geofences in *MANAGE* for initial testing.
 For beacons you should select the right vendor and UUID, Major and Minor values.